Share This Article

-All mobile embedded devices happen to be standalone systems, and some of them fully or partially work as network embedded systems.
+All mobile embedded devices happen to be standalone systems, and some of them fully or partially work as network-embedded systems.

 Microwave ovens are standalone embedded systems, but they aren’t portable or small to be considered mobile embedded systems.
-Mobile embedded systems like POS machines are smaller, portable, and they only work via a network.
+Mobile embedded systems like POS machines are smaller, and portable, and they only work via a network.

 We can also classify embedded systems according to their internal components and micro-controllers into three types:

 - Small-scale embedded systems

 Embedded Systems that have an 8-bit or 16-bit microcontroller

 Embedded Systems that have a 16-bit or 32-bit micro-controller